squinkylabs/SqHarmony/docs/harmonyII.md

 **XP** transpose amount.
 It is polyphonic, does not follow the VCV pitch standard.
 It also one "step" per 1/12 volt, but a scale step is not the same as a semitone.

-**KSI** key signature input.
-It is polyphonic and follows the "Poly External Scale" protocol developed by Aria Salvatrice.
-It allows the key and mode of Harmony II to follow the key and mode of an module that can output this protocol.
+**PES** key signature input.
+It is polyphonic and follows the "Poly External Scale" (PES) protocol developed by Aria Salvatrice.
+It allows the key and mode of Harmony II to follow the key and mode of any module that can output this protocol.

 There are a few things to remember with these CV inputs.

 The mode input can be confusing.
 There is a new scale every 1/12 volt.
-The number of scales depends on the setting in the context menu for "use only diatonic scales".
-It is it only diatonic scales, then there are 7 scales so:
+The number of scales depends on the setting in the context menu for "Mode CV only diatonic".
+If it is only diatonic scales, then there are 7 scales so:

 * 0 = Major
 * 1/12 = Dorian